Skip to content

 🌧️ 5.
 After Rain, Parties, or Windy Days…

-After those events:
+After these events:

 • Skim and vacuum

-• Test and adjust water chemistry
+• Test and rebalance the water

-• Shock the pool if the chlorine is low
+• Shock if chlorine is low

-• Check and clean the filter
+• Clean or backwash the filter

 🧼 6.
 Don’t Forget the “Invisible Stuff”